- Search The Registry

 Midtown Manhattan's Birdland has treated customers to some of the best jazz on the planet.
 It has presented musicians Michael Brecker, Pat Metheny, Roy Haynes, Lee Konitz, Tony Williams, Mark Murphy, Diana Krall, Michel Petrucciani, John Scofield, Kevin Mahogany, Dave Holland, and Tito Puente, as well as the big bands of Chico O'Farrill, Toshiko Akiyoshi, and Maria Schneider--and this is only a partial listing.
-They remain open, 212-581-3080
+They remain open, at 212-581-3080